InesBett/first_quest/README.md

 ## Project Structure

 This project consists of a single Python script that serves as the main game engine.
-The script contains all the necessary code to run the game and guide players through their adventures in the world of GAME NAME.
+The script contains all the necessary code to run the game and guide players through their adventures in the world of Skyfall Emergency.

 ## Project Development Time